 If you like science, then Micropia may be the place for you.
 This museum covers information about how microbes are distributed and about diseases.
 It aims to bridge the gap between biology and the general public.
 It’s said that this museum is the first of its kind in the world.

 Go on a tour of one of the world’s most renowned beers and traditional to Amsterdam, Heineken!
 The tour takes place in the historic brewery, and you get to witness multimedia exhibits, artifacts, 4D ride, and enjoy a tasting!

 This is an extremely popular exhibit, so you can only visit by booking a timeslot online and enjoy the best Heineken.

 30. Walk down the red light district (18+)

-Unique to Amsterdam is the red light district.
-In this district, there are brothels, peep shows, museums, and cafes.
-The best time to walk around the red light district is around 11 pm, where the neon red lights from the windows light the streets, and the light bounces off the canals.
-It is a must-see while you’re in Amsterdam.
+Unique and famous (or infamous) to Amsterdam is the red light district.
+The best time for a curiosity walk around the area is around 11 pm, where the neon red lights from the windows light the streets, and the light bounces off the canals.

 31. Visit Herengracht